HarperDB/documentation/docs/harperdb-studio/enable-mixed-content.md

-A comprehensive guide is provided by Adobe here: https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/mixed-content.html.
+A comprehensive guide is provided by Adobe [here](https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/mixed-content.html).